Sales Insights

 • Do you ask something easy enough that they’ll answer?

 If the opener lands, the rest of the call gets easier.
 If it doesn’t, it almost doesn’t matter how good the rest of your talk track is.
+Our data shows permission-based openers convert at 2.4x the rate of standard openers.

 That’s why teams obsess over cold calling scripts.
 They’re really obsessing over the first minute.